 - Scott Lucas, Ph.D.

-professor of American Studies, The University of Birmingham (U.K.)
+Professor of International Politics, The University of Birmingham (U.K.)

 "A must read if you want to understand Obama's foreign policy concerning the Muslim world"